Elements#

 exec

-A mapping of per-language configuration for client-side code execution.
+A map of per-language configuration for client-side code execution.

 exec: